shanelindsay/shanelindsay.github.io/lab.md

 ### Masters and doctoral study

 I welcome enquiries from prospective MSc, MRes, and PhD students whose interests overlap with language, cognition, memory, or methods.
 The University of Hull offers [postgraduate research routes](https://www.hull.ac.uk/study/postgraduate), and funded opportunities are sometimes available through university or external schemes.
+Current doctoral work is outlined on the [Research Students]({{ '/research-students/' | relative_url }}) page.

 ### Collaboration